Daryes/ansible-roles/roles/monitoring-cadvisor_agent/README.md

 Cadvisor does not support basic auth nor SSL on the metrics endpoint for prometheus and statd.
 For more information : https://github.com/google/cadvisor/issues/2539
 To alleviate this limitation, the webserver Caddy is used as a companion in a reverse proxy mode, managing the ssl and basic auth configuration.
-More information can be found in the docker-compose template.
+A parameter is available to use Traefik instead of Caddy in the same manner.
+Please note the reverse proxy is always present for the "prometheus" storage driver, with or without ssl or basic auth.

-If you have cadvisor installed with cadvisor_auth_basic and/or cadvisor_ssl_cert_* settings and you want to deactivate both, the reverse proxy service will be removed from the compose file.
+If you have cadvisor installed using the  "prometheus" storage driver and want to switch to another one, the reverse proxy service might be removed from the compose file.
 Then, docker-compose will fail on this situation, as the loss of the service will keep the container running.
 This is a compose limitation.
-For such situation, you need to execute first a "docker-compose down reverse" on the servers with either basic auth or ssl active, using an Ansible ad-hoc command and the shell module.
+For such situation, you need to execute first a "docker-compose down reverse" on the related servers, using an Ansible ad-hoc command and the shell module.
-Only after the reverse proxy container has been cleaned, you can execute the role to deactivate both basic auth and ssl.
+Only after the reverse proxy container has been cleaned, you can execute the role to switch the storage driver.

-A template for using Traefik instead of Caddy is present and fully working with SSL and/or basic auth.
-No option is available for switching between both, it must be done manually in the role.

 ## Requirements